Outreach to Widows

 Contributions to this project will go toward the daily costs of running a facility like this, as well as, children’s needs such as clothing, school costs and health issues.

-Yearly tuition cost $1500.00 if you would like to make a one-time donation.
+Yearly tuition cost for each student is $1500.00 should you desire to make a one-time donation for this expense.